The Best 6 Cherry Trees In Texas: How To Plant And Ideal Types

 You can harvest the Sweetheart cherry late in the season, from mid-August through September.

-The Sweetheart cherry is a newer cherry variety from Canada and was introduced to the States in 1990.
+The Sweetheart cherry is a newer cherry variety from Canada and was introduced to the U.S. in 1990.
 This tree grows 7 to 10 feet high and produces pink and white blossoms with dark green leaves, which are beautiful for any garden.

 Lambert Cherry